-These small group studies of Philippians contain outlines, cross-references, Bible study discussion questions, and applications.
-Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.
+This Philippians 2:12-30 Bible study contains commentary, outlines, cross-references, Bible study discussion questions, and applications.
+Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group studies.

-Philippians 2:12-20 Inductive Bible Study And Questions – Live As Lights in the World
+Philippians 2:12-30 Bible Study Commentary And Questions – Lights in the World

 I. Christian Living Applications (12-18)